Geometry Managers: pack, grid, place¶

 This loops through all grid rows and columns of the widget, and makes everything stretch as the window is resized.
 Comment out these lines and resize the window to understand why I did this.
 See Grid Row and Column Objects below for details.

-Very similar to pack_info().
-The types of values are as follows:
+pack_info().
+The types of values are as follows:- The value of

 Tk has some options and other things that can be done to rows or columns of a grid.
 These are represented with row objects and column objects in teek.